logicalclocks/hops-util-py/README.rst

 An overview of HopsML, a python-first ML pipeline is available here: hopsML_

-Example notebooks for doing deep learning and big data processing on Hops are available here: hops-examples_
+Example notebooks for running deep learning and big data processing on Hops are available here: hops-examples_

 API documentation is available here: API-docs_